-Welcome to the Indiana University Phonetics Lab web portal!
+Welcome to the homepage of the Indiana University Phonetics Lab!

-On this site, you will find resources to help you understand aspects of phonetics and conduct phonetic research.
-The resources are ones which we have either developed here or have found to be useful.
-Specifically, these resources consist of the following:
+On this site, you will find the following resources to help you understand aspects of phonetics and conduct phonetic research:

-- Education: How to learn more about phonetics via classes, books, articles, or conferences
+- Education: How to learn more about phonetics via classes, the Internet, books, articles, or conferences

 - Acoustics: Software for conducting acoustic analyses of speech recordings